Treating Stress And Skin Disease In Tandem

 AUBREY: Over the years, lots of patients have made the connection between stress and psoriasis.
 For Palcisco, it happened back in college.
 She'd had a mild case on and off for several years.
 But when her father died, she says her grief and depression seemed to make the condition much worse.
 Throughout her early 20s, she noticed the same pattern.
 The severity of her symptoms seemed to track her state of mind.

-Ms. PALCISCO: And if I were to start exercising, eating well, feeling better about myself in general, I would notice a difference within two weeks.
+MONTAGNE: And if I were to start exercising, eating well, feeling better about myself in general, I would notice a difference within two weeks.

-Joseph Locala is a psychiatrist at the University Hospitals Case Medical Center in Cleveland.
+AUBREY: Joseph Locala is a psychiatrist at the University Hospitals Case Medical Center in Cleveland.
 He sees patients at the Murdough Family Center for Psoriasis.

-Dr. JOSEPH LOCALA (Psychiatrist, Murdough Family Center for Psoriasis): If you think of the skin, it's a barrier of defense for the body, and it's our main way of communicating with the outside world.
+D: If you think of the skin, it's a barrier of defense for the body, and it's our main way of communicating with the outside world.

 AUBREY: If we're embarrassed, we blush.
 If we're mad, we flush.
 And nervous - sweat.
 These are some of the emotional signals everyone can see, but there's a lot more going on.
 Locala explains that in the skin, all the systems of the body, including the nervous system and immune system, are talking to each other.

-Dr. LOCALA: There's so many nerve endings that terminate in the skin, and there's such a strong influence of the hormones and the immune system in the skin in order to protect the body.
+D: There's so many nerve endings that terminate in the skin, and there's such a strong influence of the hormones and the immune system in the skin in order to protect the body.
 So all these systems have to be functioning at a high level of the skin.

 AUBREY: But when we get really stressed out, Locala says our bodies activate chemicals called cytokines.
 They're always there in our bodies, including in our skin.

-AUBREY: When stress initiates a cascade of cytokines, researchers suspect it can help set off a flare up.
+AUBREY: When stress initiates a cascade of cytokines, researchers suspect it can help set off a flare-up.
 Of course, not everyone develops psoriasis or hives or outbreaks of acne.
 There are genes and hormones that make some of us more vulnerable.
 As for patient Kristen Palcisco, she now meditates and walks regularly.
-She also uses UV light therapy and a topical cream to treat the few small patches of scaly skin that linger.
+She also uses UV light therapy and a topical cream to treat the few, small patches of scaly skin that linger.

-AUBREY: In treating skin disorders, the goal should be to treat the whole patient, says psychiatrist, Joe Locala.
+AUBREY: In treating skin disorders, the goal should be to treat the whole patient, says psychiatrist Joe Locala.
 He says psoriasis sufferers tend to have higher rates of depression and anxiety, but many times they don't seek help beyond the skin issue.
 That's why he works as part of a team with dermatologists and psychologists.

-Allison Aubrey, NPR News.
+AUBREY: Allison Aubrey, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.